Inveniem/kustomize-storage-config-transformer/README.md

 # Kustomize Storage Config Transformer
-As a DevOps professional who is hosting the same containerized software for multiple tenants on the same Kubernetes infrastructure and who needs to keep the data for each client in a separate volume, the Kustomize Storage Config Transformer is a KRM function that can take in a list of storage volume names and transform them into appropriate PV, PVC, volume mounts, and container mounts in deployment manifests.
+As a DevOps professional who is hosting the same containerized software for multiple tenants on the same Kubernetes infrastructure and who needs to keep the data for each client in a separate volume (potentially even in different storage accounts like Azure Files, Azure Blob, S3, Qumulo, etc.), the Kustomize Storage Config Transformer is a KRM function that can take in a list of tenant names and transform them into deployment manifests that contain appropriate declarations of Persistent Volumes (PVs), Persistent Volume Claims (PVCs), volume mounts, and container mounts.

-For example, given a base deployment manifest like this:
+For example, consider the following base deployment manifest:
 ```yaml
 # base/deployment.yaml
 apiVersion: apps/v1